Update June 6

 You can head here to watch ‘War of the Worlds’ on Amazon Prime if you are subscribed to Epix on the platform.

 Where to Watch War of the Worlds Online?

-‘War of the Worlds’ is available on live T.V. streaming platforms such as YouTubeTV, SlingTV, Philo, DirecTV, (click the DirecTV link even though it seems to be broken–it works, usually!) and Spectrum.
+‘War of the Worlds’ is available on live T.V. streaming platforms such as YouTubeTV, SlingTV, Philo, and DirecTV (click the DirecTV link even though it seems to be broken–it works, usually!).
 You can also stream the science-fiction show on AppleTV and the official website of Epix.

 How to Stream War of the Worlds for Free?